ORNL/VERTEX-CFD/docs/installation.md

 ${TRILINOS_SOURCE_DIR}
 ```

+As an example, in NERSC Perlmutter system, for `NVCC_WRAPPER`, we used the wrapper available in Sandia National Lab's GitHub page `https://github.com/sandialabs/Albany/blob/master/doc/LandIce/machines/perlmutter/nvcc_wrapper_a100`.
 After that, run the `trilinos-cuda-config.sh` script as:

 ```
 ./trilinos-cuda-config.sh